18F/api-standards/README.md

 ### API Keys

-These standards don't take a position on whether or not to use API keys, at this time.
+These standards don't take a position on whether or not to use API keys.

-But _if_ keys are used to manage and authenticate API access, the API should still allow unauthenticated access without keys, subject to reasonable rate limits.
+But _if_ keys are used to manage and authenticate API access, the API should still allow some sort of unauthenticated access, without keys.

 This allows the API to be used and experimented with by newcomers, in demo environments, and with simple `curl`/`wget`/etc. requests.

-Allowing a certain level of normal, production use of the API, without enforcing advance registration by clients, may also be a product goal.
+It may also be a produict goal to allow a certain level of normal, production use of the API, without enforcing advance registration by clients.

 ### Error handling